For Your Health

 Van Wezel Performing Hall has installed PURE+ AeraMax commercial grade air purifiers.
 These units have a multistage approach to air filtration using a Carbon Filter, True HEPA filter, Anti-Microbial treatment, and PlasmaTrue Bipolar Ionization.

 Ticket sales are vital to sustain Sarasota Orchestra and preserve great music in our community.
 In the event Sarasota Orchestra needs to cancel a performance, we encourage ticket holders who are able to donate their tickets.

-Refunds: Sarasota Orchestra provides full refunds of ticket purchases for the 2021-2022 season for current pandemic reasons.
+Refunds: Sarasota Orchestra provides full refunds of ticket purchases for the 2022-2023 season if patrons have concerns with public health trends or pandemic-related safety protocols.
 Requests must be received at least one full business day prior to the scheduled concert for the refund to be processed.
 Any request after this period may be considered for ticket exchanges to a later concert.